Documentation

 Where does my data live?

 On your machine, full stop.
 Your mail stays in Gmail; Letterknife reads it over Google's API from your computer.
-Everything the agent creates — tasks, learned rules, sender memory, settings, the Google token — lives in a local SQLite database and plain-text files inside the Letterknife folder.
+Everything the agent creates — tasks, its knowledge base of learned rules and sender memory, settings, the Google token — lives in a local SQLite database and plain-text backup files inside the Letterknife folder.
 There are no Letterknife servers holding any of it.

 What leaves my machine?